 By Alexander Britell

-That study was commissioned by Virgin Atlantic, British Airways, easyJet and Ryanair.
+The study was commissioned by air carriers British Airways, easyJet, Ryanair and Virgin Atlantic.

 The Caribbean has been calling for an end for some time to a tax it deems discriminatory in the way it taxes flights to different destinations.

 “For the Caribbean, the tax is extra-territorial in effect, and is damaging the region’s tourism economy,” Doumeng and Nicholson-Doty said in a statement.
 “For this reason, the region has argued that, at the very least the discriminatory aspect of the tax, which favours the continental United States, should be addressed by re-banding the Caribbean to the same level as the continental US.”